 5. What keeps you motivated to continue doing what you do?
 And how do you go about improving your skills?
-(I assume you’re the sort of person who loves to keep learning and improving, so do you simply learn through doing or do you regularly attend workshops, watch tutorials etc.?)

 My passion!
 I love what I do.
 I can’t imagine having a 9-5 job working from an office desk.
 I go a little crazy if I don’t have flexibility!
 My partner, Troy also keeps me extremely motivated.
 There are often times I doubt my abilities and he’s always there cheering me on.

 In terms of improving my skills I’m always trying to “get better”.
 For instance, I’ve started doing more and more hand calligraphy work for clients (e.g. name place cards).
 I’ve watched many Youtube videos and have taken part in online workshops and Facebook groups.
 Unfortunately I haven’t been able to find any events nearby where I can learn calligraphy skills.
 Some nights I spend hours practicing different strokes, certain words or how certain words link together.

 6. What are the top three challenges you had to face when starting out your business?